simcesplatform/simcesplatform.github.io/markdown/core_run-first.md

 # Running the first test simulation

 To test that the core platform has been installed properly, a simple test simulation configuration has been provided.
-This configuration involves 3 dummy components in addition to the [Simulation Manager](core_simulationmanager.md) and [Log Writer](core_logwriter.md) instances that are always included in every simulation run.
+This configuration involves 3 [Dummy components](core_dummycomponent.md) in addition to the [Simulation Manager](core_simulationmanager.md) and [Log Writer](core_logwriter.md) instances that are always included in every simulation run.

-- TODO: add a link to documentation page for dummy component (the page does not exist yet).

 ## (Optional) Configuring the platform settings